Fall 2022 Financial Aid

 Watch this video if you’d like a more detailed walkthrough of how to read your billing statement.

-- If you will have a credit balance (i.e. you owe less than your anticipated aid), you do not need to make a payment; just confirm after August 24 that all of your aid has been disbursed.
+- If you will have a credit balance (i.e. you owe less than your anticipated aid), you do not need to make a payment; just confirm after August 29 that all of your aid has been applied to your charges and that your charges are paid in full.
 Sign up for direct deposit (ACH) refunds at: https://uwm.edu/onestop/refunds/

 In some instances, you may appear to have a credit balance, but this may not be the case if all of your charges haven’t been posted.
 Please confirm all charges are reflected on your billing statement.
 Billing/payment plan questions should be directed to the Bursar Office: (414) 229-4915, bursar @uwm.edu, Mitchell Hall Room 285